et-soft/yii2-widget-select-year/README.md

 ?>
 ```

-shows selectbox with values from 2015 to 1995 year.
+shows selectbox with values from 2015 (current year) to 1995 year.

 ### Install